How much does a music license cost for a business?

 SectorTypical premise sizeAnnual fee (plus VAT)Source

 For larger venues, businesses with multiple rooms or zones, or premises that use music as a featured component, fees rise quickly.
-PPL alone publishes rates that can exceed £9,000 per year for the largest commercial users.
+The largest commercial users pay many times the entry-level examples above.
 Businesses caught playing music before holding a licence typically face a 50 percent surcharge on the first annual bill.

 The unlicensed business penalty

 A small retail shop with an audible area of 100 m² that has been playing music without a licence faces an effective first-year charge of approximately £676.49 plus VAT, calculated as the standard £450.99 licence plus the 50 percent surcharge.
-In more serious enforcement cases, fines can exceed £5,000 per infringement.
+Copyright infringement can also be pursued through the courts, where the amounts at stake are decided case by case.

 For current UK tariffs: pplprs.co.uk publishes the official annually-updated rate cards.

-Personal streaming services such as Spotify Premium at approximately £132 per year are not legally usable in commercial premises in the United Kingdom, regardless of any PPL PRS licence the business holds.
+Personal streaming services such as Spotify Premium, whatever their subscription price, are not legally usable in commercial premises in the United Kingdom, regardless of any PPL PRS licence the business holds.
 Spotify, Apple Music, YouTube Music and Amazon Music all explicitly prohibit commercial use in their terms of service.

 Music license cost across continental Europe